Venture · Imagine · Build · Emerge

 E

 3. Pick a small first cohort.
-Eight to fifteen students, ideally grades five through eight.
-Mixed interests.
-Start small and let it earn growth.
+Eight to fifteen students, grades 7–12 (ages 13+).
+Start small; let it earn growth.

 5. Set a build goal from week one.
-Every student ships one small working thing by week twelve.
-A website, app, device, zine, short film, or service.
+Every student ships one working project by week 12.
+Website, app, device, short film, or service.

 6. Host a showcase.
-Invite families, administrators, local press, and the next cohort’s students.
+Invite families, administrators, and local press.
 Public work makes the program real.

 7. Capture the lessons.
 A one-page review.
 Keep what worked.
-Revise what didn’t.
-Hand it to the next teacher who runs it.
+Pass it to the next advisor who runs it.

 A pilot at a glance